Taveta Golden Weaver

 (Uroplatus henkeli)

-Seneca Park Zoo is home to four leaf-tailed geckos.
-Their habitat can be found inside the E.C.O.
-Center.
+Seneca Park Zoo is home to six leaf-tailed geckos.
+Their habitats can be found inside the Creatures of the River’s Edge building; 3 reside in their on habitat while 3 are in the giant Madagascar Green Gecko habitat.

 Animal Facts